Children’s Bereavement Service

 YMCA Children’s Bereavement Service provides counselling and support for children and young people living on the Isle of Wight who have experienced the death of someone close to them.

-We are NHS funded and offer a free and confidential service, taking a variety of approaches and offering a different number of sessions depending on the needs and experiences of each young person.
+We offer a free and confidential service, taking a variety of approaches and offering a different number of sessions depending on the needs and experiences of each young person.

 What we offer

 We offer you a safe place where you can work with a qualified counselling therapist and can share your concerns or worries.
 We won’t judge you or tell you what to do, but will help you to work out how to cope with your thoughts and feelings related to your grief.
 We will also help you to realise that grief is a normal reaction to losing someone that you know and we won’t medicalise your responses.

 How we can help

 - A space for you to talk and be heard.

 - We can talk to other people in your life and explain to them how grief often works and impacts young people.
 It may be that it would help you if we talked with your family or your school.